 The status of the arts in the commonwealth can be measured by the budget for the IAC.
 Illinois is a rich state, yet the state-funded portion of the IAC's fiscal year '99 base budget of $11.3 million comes to less than a buck a year for each Illinoisan.
 For every one dollar the state of Illinois spends on the IAC, it spends 3,377 on other things.
 The recent raise had to await a state revenue surplus, and even then the boost merely restored the agency's budget to about its 1990 level.

 Of course, the IAC budget is not all that governments in Illinois spend on the arts.
-The local property tax exemption given museums is an expenditure in the form of foregone revenue, some arts teaching still goes on in schools and universities, and the General Assembly makes available some money directly to local arts organizations.
+The local property tax exemption given museums is an expenditure in the form of foregone revenue, some arts teaching still goes on in schools and universities, and the General Assembly makes available some money directly to local arts organizations (mostly for tourism development).
 As the IAC has been encouraging "plain folks" (as the Chicago Tribune put it) to express their values and honor their heroes in bold colors in public places in our cities, I suppose one should also count the CTA's graffiti removal costs as an arts subsidy.

-It is as unwise to hold artists' foolishness against the IAC as it is to allow politicians' antics to discredit the essential institutions of government.
+Still, it is as unwise to hold artists' foolishness against the IAC as it is to allow politicians' antics to discredit the essential institutions of government.
 As the trivialization of the fine arts has probably expanded their potential audience, the IAC is kept busy enough.